rohitbedse/Web-Scraping/README.md

 ---

-## Goals
+## 📌 Goals
 1. Learn the basics of web scraping with Python.
-2. Handle dynamic websites and JavaScript-rendered content.
+2. Handle dynamic websites
-3. Apply scraping techniques in real-world projects.
 ---
 ## 💡 Usage
 1. Clone the repository: